pyro2927/idotjs/README.md

 [dotjs](https://github.com/defunkt/dotjs) for iOS.
 By storing .js files into your Dropbox folder `~/Dropbox/Apps/idotjs/`, you can inject Javascript into your mobile browsing experience.

+## Installation

+You can either download this project and install the application via Xcode, or install it from the [App Store](https://itunes.apple.com/us/app/idotjs/id592002638?ls=1&mt=8) for free.

 ## Javascript

 idotjs uses [jQuery 1.8.2-minified](http://jquery.com/).
 If any script is named `default.js`, it will load every time a page is loaded.